 Gretchen Skidmore is director of the Museum’s Civic and Defense Initiatives, developing and facilitating programs for military and government professionals both nationally and internationally.
 Before joining the Museum’s staff, she was a member of the humanities faculty at the North Carolina School for Science and Mathematics in Durham, North Carolina, and served as an adjunct professor of English at Georgetown University in Washington, DC, and Meredith College in Raleigh, North Carolina.
 She received a BA in German and history from West Virginia University and an MA in modern European history from the University of North Carolina at Chapel Hill.

 Jennifer Ciardelli develops and facilitates the Museum’s educational programs on leadership and genocide prevention for military and government professionals.
-She has presented at several venues, including the US Southern Command in Florida, UNESCO headquarters in France, and the Auschwitz-Birkenau Memorial and State Museum in Poland.
-The co-author of an article about Museum outreach to professionals for the Journal of Museum Education, she has taught high school as well as led graduate education workshops on topics such as the Holocaust and genocide studies, European history, critical thinking, teaching about controversial issues, and curriculum design.
+She has presented at venues in the US and abroad, including the US Southern Command in Florida, UNESCO headquarters in France, and the Auschwitz-Birkenau Memorial and State Museum in Poland, and has authored articles about the Museum’s educational outreach.
+Prior to joining the Museum, she taught high school and designed and facilitated graduate education workshops on various topics, including the Holocaust and genocide studies, European history, critical thinking, teaching about controversial issues, and curriculum design.
 She has a BA in history and English from the University of Vermont and an MA in education from Saint Michael’s College.

 Amanda Rooney Stierli